Join us for a barbecue under the redwoods!

-Forest Unlimited will provide trees, all equipment and a free indoor lunch, including drinks and snacks.
+Forest Unlimited will provide trees, all equipment and a free hot lunch, including drinks and snacks.
 Vegetarian food will also be available.

-If you would like participate in our January planting, please contact our Reforestation Manager, Larry Hanson at email@example.com.
+If you would like participate in our January planting, please contact our Reforestation Manager, Harlie Rankin at firstname.lastname@example.org.
 Further information on the rendezvous location, appropriate attire, etc. will be sent to all volunteers by mid December.

 In the 1980s, an ecologist named Thomas Lovejoy conducted an unusual experiment in Brazil’s Amazon rain forest.
 As loggers moved in with chain saws to clear trees for cattle pasture north of Manaus, he asked them to leave untouched several small “islands” of forest to see how the animals within them fared.